Torram/magic-docs/docs/Client-Development/Components/Lists/CreatesListModal.md

 ### handlleNameChange

-Local function that handles input change with _name_ state.
+Local function that handles input change with a _name_ state.

 ### handleSave